 5 genuine consent of the parties; and

 6 legality of the agreement.

-Not all contracts need to be in writing.
-Contracts that are required by law to be in writing include contracts to buy and sell land or to buy a motor car and door-to-door sales contracts.
-However, it is always useful to have the terms agreed between the parties written down and attached to or kept with any other relevant papers; for example, copies of quotations, brochures, pamphlets, etc. that were supplied at the time the contract was entered into.
-Receipts for money paid should always be kept.
+No. Not all contracts need to be in writing.
+In some cases, statute law requires contracts to be in writing (e.g. contracts to buy and sell land, or to buy a car, and door-to-door sales contracts).
+However, it is always useful to have the terms agreed between the parties written down and attached to or kept with any other relevant papers (e.g. copies of quotations).
+However, a quotation is not a contract.
+Copies of invoices for the actual work done and receipts for money paid should always be kept.
 If a dispute arises, these documents will assist in resolving differences between the parties.

 A written contract can be drawn up by listing all the terms agreed between the parties and getting each of the parties to sign and date the document at the end.